SciAps launches all new LIBS technology family with Z-900 Series platform

 The best selling, most successful line of handheld LIBS elemental analyzers just got a whole lot better.

 Well, if you already have an HHXRF unit, the Z-901 CSi just made it about $10,000 less expensive to get the carbon and silicon numbers you need.
 The Z-901 Dual-burn can operate with or without argon.
-And the Z-902 C is the new heavy-hitting, fully calibrated analyzer for carbon and metals.
+And the Z-902 Carbon is the new heavy-hitting, fully calibrated analyzer for carbon and metals.
+How about that?